 So, who’s your Doris?

 New to Soundfly?
-All of our Mainstage courses come with six weeks of one-on-one professional mentorship, guidance, and feedback on your work.
+All of our mentored online courses come with six weeks of one-on-one professional support and feedback on your work.
 It’s like having a personal trainer, but for music!
-Whether you’re interested to dive deep into a topic covered by one of our courses, like Orchestration for Strings, Introduction to the Composer’s Craft, or The Creative Power of Advanced Harmony, or just to work with a Mentor directly to achieve a specific goal, we can help you get there.
+Whether you’re interested to dive deep into a topic covered by one of our courses, like Unlocking the Emotional Power of Chords, Songwriting for Producers, or The Creative Power of Advanced Harmony, or just to work with a Mentor directly to achieve a specific goal, we can help you get there.

 Hunter Farris runs the Song Appeal podcast, which focuses on the psychology behind why we like the music we like.
 His podcast on music theory and music psychology has appealed broadly enough for Hunter to speak at Comic-Con 2018, and is instructive enough to be used as homework by a Music Theory professor.
 He currently teaches people to play piano by ear and make their own arrangements of other people’s music.